mikalai-hryb/notes/terraform.md

 ### In which cases TF does not redact sensitive outputs?

-* quering a specific output by name
+* querying a specific output by name
-* quering all of your outputs in JSON format
+* querying all of your outputs in JSON format
 * using outputs from a child module in your root module
 * storing outputs in state file